databricks/terraform-provider-databricks/docs/resources/permissions.md

 # databricks_permissions Resource

 This resource allows you to generically manage [access control](https://docs.databricks.com/security/access-control/index.html) in Databricks workspace.
 It would guarantee that only _admins_, _authenticated principal_ and those declared within `access_control` blocks would have specified access.
 It is not possible to remove management rights from _admins_ group.

 -> **Note** Configuring this resource for an object will **OVERWRITE** any existing permissions of the same type unless imported, and changes made outside of Terraform will be reset unless the changes are also reflected in the configuration.

 -> **Note** It is not possible to lower permissions for `admins` or your own user anywhere from `CAN_MANAGE` level, so Databricks Terraform Provider [removes](https://github.com/databricks/terraform-provider-databricks/blob/master/access/resource_permissions.go#L261-L271) those `access_control` blocks automatically.

+-> **Note** If multiple permission levels are specified for an identity (e.g. `CAN_RESTART` and `CAN_MANAGE` for a cluster), only the highest level permission is returned and will cause permanent drift.

 ## Cluster usage